Migelo/pygad/README.md

 R200, M200 = pygad.analysis.virial_info(snap)
 fig, ax, cbar = pygad.plotting.image(snap.gas, extent='5 Mpc')
 ax.add_artist(plot.Circle([0,0], R200, facecolor='none', edgecolor='w'))
-plt.draw()
 ```

-There is a iPython Notebook called `QuickStart.ipynb` in the [bitbucket downloads][Downloads] that shows some more of the features.
+There is a Jupyter Notebook called `QuickStart.ipynb` in the root of this repo that shows some more of the features.
 Please, also read the [wiki][WikiHome].

-iPython Notebooks can be started with
+The showcase notebook can be started with

 ```
-ipython notenook path/to/notebook.ipnb
+jupyter notebook QuickStart.ipynb
 ```

 ---